What’s the first thing that comes to your mind when you hear the word protein?

 20 grams of protein

-If you are looking for a sugar-free protein smoothie, then this drink is perfect for you.
-It contains pomegranate, and navel orange to help satisfy any sugar cravings that you might have.
+If you are looking for a sugar-free protein smoothie, this drink is perfect for you.
+The pomegranate and navel orange will help satisfy any sugar cravings you may have.

 You will need: